Upper Mustang Tiji Festival in Lo Manthang – 14, 15 & 16 May 2026

 Himalayan Dream Team will pick you up at the international airport in kathmandu for your transfer to the hotel.
 As a welcome you will have a typical Nepalese dinner with some of the staff members.
 Learn about momo's and Dal bhat and do not forget to try our typical Nepalese drink with great mood of cheers.

-Start your day with a leisurely breakfast at the hotel before heading to the domestic airport for a scenic 25-minute flight to Pokhara, located about 200 kilometers west of Kathmandu.
-This flight offers breathtaking views of the Langtang, Manaslu, and Annapurna ranges.
+After breakfast at your hotel, transfer to the domestic airport for a scenic 25-minute flight to Pokhara, the enchanting “City of Lakes,” located about 200 km driving way west of Kathmandu.
+The flight itself is a highlight, offering sweeping aerial views of the Langtang, Manaslu, and Annapurna ranges, along with glimpses of lush green hills, river valleys, and sparkling snowcapped peaks.

 Our journey starts with the usual permit check up and then we are really off onwards to the riverbank of Kaligandaki.
 During this walk we will stop at scenic picturesque places along the sandy and windy trails.
 First we reach the village of Tangbe with its narrow alleys amongst white washed houses, fields of buckwheat, barley, wheat and apple orchards.
 From there we trek forward to Chhusang and after crossing the river head up till we see the huge red chunk of conglomerate , that once broke from the cliff above, and now forming a tunnel through which the Kaligandaki flows.
 We head on over small ridges to arrive in Chele.